-Cohen has also designed and developed unique media projects, including interactive installation for web and iPad app Explore John Muir’s Yosemite, and produced more than 60 videos on multidisciplinary arts topics.
+Cohen has also designed and developed unique media projects, including interactive installation for web and iPad app Explore John Muir’s Yosemite.
 The Boston Globe described her project Beyond the Notes: Music Inspired by Art as “far more extensive than the usual site devoted to an event or artwork…[with] loads of information connecting the music and art.”
-Cohen has received several grants from NEC and NYU for her digital projects and earned an Advanced Certificate from NYU in educational media.
+Cohen has received several grants for her digital projects and earned an Advanced Certificate from NYU in educational media.

 Point Reyes from Chimney Rock (2014) for orchestra, commissioned and recorded live by the New York University Symphony, 2014.
 Learn more about this piece.

 “Point Reyes from Chimney Rock takes its title and inspiration from a woodblock print by contemporary artist Tom Killion.
 This work reflects on a coastal landscape in Point Reyes National Seashore in the San Francisco Bay Area, where I was born and raised.”